Current membership of the Tasmanian Civil and Administrative Tribunal

 Michael Ball practiced as a consultant town planner in NSW for 40 years – specialising in planning litigation.
 Mr Ball moved to Tasmania in 1994 and was appointed a member of the former Resource Management & Planning Appeal Tribunal in 2008.
 [RPS]

-Barratt, Annette MBBS, FRACGP, Grad Dip FM, M Leadership
+Barratt, Annette MBBS, FRACGP, Grad Dip FM, M Leadership - Currently on leave of absence

 Dr Annette Barratt graduated from UTAS in 1982 and has practiced as a general practitioner since 1986, including 26 years in Bridgewater/Gagebrook.
 She worked as GP Liaison Officer at the RHH until 2021.